 In late 2008, The Bill and Melinda Gates Foundation awarded a $12m, 3-year grant to launch The Maternal Health Task Force, and the CEO of its host NGO (EngenderHealth) called in Tim to spearhead the process of turning the proposal into a project.
 Starting with public announcements and events throughout the global public health world using an array of interpersonal and electronic communications vehicles, soon the MHTF was ensconced as a vital convening, coordinating and catalyzing entity in the maternal health field.
 When the MHTF moved to the Harvard School of Public Health In 2011 with an increased Gates grant and several other major donors including the MacArthur Foundation, Tim continued as Senior Advisor on a broad range of communication and policy projects.

 From 2014-2016, Tim was a Senior Program Officer at the Gates Foundation.
 His portfolio spanned the continuum of sexual, reproductive, maternal, newborn, child and adolescent health policy and communication with grants at the global and country levels.
-Starting in 2017, Tim re-launches his consultancy, "timothythomasdotnet" where he continues his work to improve the health and well-being of women and girls everywhere.
+Starting in 2017, Tim re-launched his consultancy, "timothythomasdotnet" where he continues his work to improve the health and well-being of women and girls everywhere.
+Recent consultancies have served the Population Foundation of India and Aeras, the product development partnership for TB vaccine research and development.

-Tim is a long-time resident of New York City and has traveled extensively in Africa, South Asia and Europe.
+A long-time resident of New York City, Tim has traveled extensively in Africa, South Asia and Europe.
 He pursues a lifelong goal of fluency in French and Italian, and studies classical singing.
 He graduated with honors from the Interlochen Arts Academy; he holds a Bachelors of Arts degree from Iowa State University and a Masters of Fine Arts degree from New York University.